nutjob-laboratories/erk/README.md

 * Automatic logging of channel and private chats
 	* Logging can be switched on and off
 	* Logs can be automatically loaded when resuming public or private chats
-* Powerful macro engine
-	* Users can create and edit macros directly in the client
-	* Macros can send messages or execute commands
 * Powerful scripting engine
 	* Almost anything you can do in the client, you can do in a script
 	* Scripts can be triggered to execute on server connection or manually